chm994483868/HMDailyLearningRecord/StudyMarkdown/StudyMarkdown/md/已发布/crash/iOS App Crash 分析：(一)：dsym文件讲解.md

 ```c++
 FOUNDATION_EXPORT NSExceptionName const NSObjectNotAvailableException;
 ```
-&emsp;在 Developer Documentation 中的解释：Name of an exception that occurs when the remote side of the NSConnection refused to send the message to the object because the object has never been vended.（）
+&emsp;Name of an exception that occurs when the remote side of the NSConnection refused to send the message to the object because the object has never been vended.

 1. `*** Terminating app due to uncaught exception 'NSObjectNotAvailableException', reason: 'UIAlertView is deprecated and unavailable for UIScene based applications, please use UIAlertController!'`